tolstenev/utils_cat_grep/README.md

 - The programs must be developed according to the principles of structured programming
 - Code duplication must be avoided, common modules must be reused between the utilities
 - You can use standard and non-standard C libraries, or you can use your own developed libraries from other projects
+- The statement of the message in the case of an error does not matter
+- Input via stdin is not required to be supported

 ## Part 1.
 Working with the cat utility